 Due to the size of the University and the paramount importance of the safety of the members of the University community, notifications are given to the entire community.
-The Vice President of Public Safety and Emergency Management or their designee has the responsibility to determine the content of this notification and to active the University's notification systems.
+The Vice President for Campus Safety or their designee has the responsibility to determine the content of this notification and to active the University's notification systems.